hujhax/austin-improv-wiki/List of Austin Improv Troupes.md

 * <a class="internal-link" href="Troupes/Two Guys from Yonkers">Two Guys from Yonkers</a>
 * <a class="internal-link" href="Troupes/Two Man Polanski">Two Man Polanski</a>
 * <a class="internal-link" href="Troupes/Two Minute Brother">Two Minute Brother</a>
-* <a class="internal-link" href="Troupes-Two-Thousand and Fun - An Improv Odyssey">Two-Thousand and Fun -  An Improv Odyssey</a>
+* Two-Thousand and Fun -  An Improv Odyssey
 * <a class="internal-link" href="Troupes/Umami">Umami</a>
 * <a class="internal-link" href="Troupes/Uncle Dan">Uncle Dan</a>
 * <a class="internal-link" href="Troupes/Unfurled">Unfurled</a>